AI in the enterprise

 The biggest gains will be for teams that spend all day writing, whether its marketing, sales, customer support, or other functions within the organization.
 For Adore Me, the “light bulb moment” was writing press releases.
 It was a painful process but also highly structured text: every press release had the same elements.
 Moreover, the content wasn’t written for humans, but for web crawlers.

-Adore Me created a custom app in Writer around key points for each press release.
-“That was the moment it clicked,” says Ranjan Roy, VP of strategy, “It was a moment that showed us this could make our life easier, because everyone hates writing press releases.”
+Adore Me created an AI app in Writer around key points for each press release.
+“That was the moment it clicked,” says Ranjan Roy, SVP of strategy, “It was a moment that showed us this could make our life easier, because everyone hates writing press releases.”

 Use and customize templates for the most common use cases